 - Health and Wellness – Programs designed to improve the health of seniors through screenings and education

 - Nutrition – Programs geared to improving nutritional health or combating malnutrition

 - Special Events – Programs designed as one-time events or projects; may be intergenerational, thematic, seasonal, or patriotic

 - Technology – Programs that teach the use of technology or use technology in program delivery

 There are two applications below.
-You may apply for an award in the General Category AND the Arts Programming.
+You may apply for an award in the General Category AND the Virtual Programming.
 The rules are included in each form.
-Due to the potential volume of submissions, each senior center may submit only ONE entry in the General Category and ONE entry in the Arts Programming Award.
+Due to the potential volume of submissions, each senior center may submit only ONE entry in the General Category and ONE entry in the Virtual Programming Award.

 Please direct questions and materials to NISC Program Manager Maureen O’Leary at Maureen.Oleary@ncoa.org, with “NISC Excellence Awards” in the subject line.
-Many thanks to Jill Hall and her team for organizing the NISC Programs of Excellence Awards!
+Many thanks to Malia Fox and her team for organizing the NISC Programs of Excellence Awards!